Acumen-Desktop/goose/acumen/types_instructions.md

    - Event handlers MUST use typed event names
    - All IPC methods MUST be in `electron.d.ts`
    - All IPC events MUST be in `ipc.d.ts`
+   - Preload script types MUST be in `electron.d.ts`

 2. **Component Types**